-This feature replaces one user in an application with another user.
-It allows application administrators to transfer all instance and task permissions within an application from one user to another.
-It is also possible to transfer permissions that a user has in a specific role to another user.
+This feature allows application administrators to replace one user in an application with another user by transferring all instance and task permissions from one user to another.
+It is also possible to transfer a user's permissions in a specific role to another user.

 This is helpful if a user terminates their employment, is temporarily unavailable, or if there have been organizational changes.

 The Replace user functionality is located in the panel to your right under Application configuration.

 This function will never change permissions for completed or new instances but will give the new user access to closed instances for viewing and monitoring.